dennispassway/Obj-C-Styleguide/README.md

 static NSTimeInterval const fadetime = 1.7;
 ```

+### Image Naming
+Image names should be named consistently to preserve organization and developer sanity.
+They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

+Images that are used for a similar purpose should be grouped in respective groups in an Images folder.

+**Examples**
+* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
+* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.

 ### Spacing
 * Indent using 4 spaces.
 Never indent with tabs. **Be sure to set this preference in Xcode.**
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but closes on a new line.